arbor-sim/arbor/doc/python/morphology.rst

 .. py:function:: load_swc(filename)

-    Loads the morphology in an SWC file as a :class:`segment_tree`.
+    Loads the morphology in an SWC file as a :class:`segment_tree` according to arbor's SWC specifications.
+    (See the morphology concepts :ref:`page <morph-formats>` for more details).

     The samples in the SWC files are treated as the end points of segments, where a sample and its parent form a segment.